-Do You Need Tennis Shoes to Play Tennis?
+Do You Need Expensive Tennis Shoes to Play Tennis?

-No, you do not need the top rated tennis shoes to enjoy a game of casual tennis, but you will run into problems if you try to go into a club or a private tennis court with standard sneakers on.
+No, you do not need expensive tennis shoes to enjoy a game of casual tennis.
+You will run into problems if you try to go into a club or a private tennis court wearing a pair of running shoes.

-The main reason is that it will damage the court and leave scuff marks.
+The main reason for requiring the use of tennis shoes rather than regular athletic shoes is that they can damage the court by leaving scuff marks.

 Tennis shoes do make playing a lot more enjoyable because of the dedicated attention to detail that shoe manufacturers take to suit the game of tennis.

-They’ll absorb more impact and move with you a lot better than standard sneakers would.
+They’ll support your quick lateral movements, absorb more impact, and move with you a lot better than standard sneakers would.

 How Long do Tennis Shoes Last?

-Tennis shoes can last you for a season or two.
+Tennis shoes can generally last you for a season or two.
 That may not seem like a long time, but they take a beating when you’re competing hard.
-Couple that with the cycle of them being sweat in and drying, and they only last so long.
+Couple that with the cycle of them being sweat in and dried repeatedly and they only last so long.

 It is recommended to only wear them for tennis – don’t wear them for a long run as they won’t be as comfortable for running and they’ll break down sooner.